vkvang44/DevSearchProject/README.md

 * Unit/Integration testing
 * Deploy online to Heroku
 * Utilize AWS RDS to host database in the cloud
-* Utitlise AWS S3 to host user uploaded content like profile/project images to avoid pollution of static files in project directory
+* Utilize AWS S3 to host user uploaded content like profile/project images to avoid pollution of static files in project directory

 # Installation
 * 1 - Clone the repo